Genoapay/coding_challenge/max_profit_calculator/README.md

 # Stock Max Profit Calculator

-This project is the client responding the max profit endpoint in stock service
+This project includes a stock service which has a max profit endpoint and a web application responding it.

 ## Local set up
 1. Run the `build.sh` in the project root folder to build the stock service docker image.